kurt-krueckeberg/pn/docs/notes.md

 in an easy-to-use table.

-[SciSpace](https://typeset.io/) allows you to not only search for relevant scientific literature, but to then read and better comprehend with the help of
+[SciSpace](https://typeset.io/) allows you to not only search for relevant scientific literature, but better comprehend it with the help of
 AI.

-Two questions I posed on SciSpace:
+Here are two questions I asked on SciSpace:

 - [What are the Clinical Features of Idiopathic Neuropathy](https://typeset.io/search?q=What%20are%20the%20clinical%20features%20of%20idiopathic%20peripheral%20neuropathy?)